Key things to remember during a breakup

 When a relationship ends, especially a long one, it’s easy to feel as though you’ve lost part of yourself.
 A big part of the coping process is re-discovering who you are as an individual.
 Therefore it can be helpful to take time out to do activities that you enjoy on your own (especially if the time you had to engage in these activities was limited within the relationship), and to remember the things you like about yourself that are separate from your ex.

 After a breakup, most people just want to be alone.
 While it is important to take time to really feel your feelings, it’s also essential to surround yourself with helpful people.
 Friends and family can help give us an alternative perspective when we feel like everything is hopeless.
 Remember that di erent friends are helpful for di erent reasons: some can help distract us, some can listen to our problems, and some just be around us without saying anything.
 All of these things are valuable

 Finally, it is important to take care of yourself.
 Often a breakup can make us feel worthless and the impulse for self-care goes away.
 Making sure that you’re getting three good meals a day, 8 hours of regular sleep and a bit of exercise will go a long way to improving your mood.
 But, it’s also important to indulge a little bit as well; so wrapping yourself in a doona and watching movies while stuffing yourself with ice cream and chocolate every now and then is OK too.

-If you are looking for a Brisbane Psychologist or Brisbane Psychologists in the CBD, we at Centre for Human Potential have several Psychologists dealing with a vast variety of conditions.
+If you are looking for a Brisbane Psychologist in the CBD, we at Centre for Human Potential have several Psychologists dealing with a vast variety of conditions.
 Feel free to contact us and talk to some one about taking the next step.

 This article can be found also in the feb 5, 2016 issue of News.